Opium Detox Centers

 Opium is a dangerous drug that is no longer used to treat pain and other medical conditions.
 However, the natural substance found in the poppy plant is used to create other drugs that have beneficial medical uses.
 Still, many people choose to abuse opium itself and then become dependent on its effects.

 Opium dependence and withdrawal requires professional detox as well as addiction treatment afterward.
-Seek a detox center that can provide you with safe, reliable care and help you make the transition to rehab by calling 800-405-2627 now.
+Seek a detox center that can provide you with safe, reliable care and help you make the transition to rehab by calling 800-315-1376 (Who Answers?) now.

 How Opium Detox Works